-Remember that a short non-fiction book is to be used to get people interested in a having a longer relationship with you.
-This is the meet you and first date of the business journey.
+Remember that a short non-fiction book is to be used to get people interested in having a long relationship with you.
+This is the “meet you” and “first date” of the business journey.
 You don’t tell your whole life story on a first date and you sure don’t want to in a short book.
 The fact is they don’t really care enough about you to care enough about your life story when they just met you.
 Save that for the 10th date.

 Allow them to learn more from you, give them value, solve a problem.
-If you can help them solve one problem in under 60 pages… they will be a fan for life.
+If you can help them solve one problem in under 60 pages… they will be fans for life.

 The title should be clear, simple, and easy to understand by your perfect customer.

-The ideal outcome of most non-fiction author’s books get the book into thousands of people hands to build a brand and build an email list of people who know like and trust the author.
+The ideal outcome of most non-fiction authors’ books is to get the book into thousands of people’s hands, to build a brand and build an email list of people who know like and trust the author.

-This get’s lots of people interested in who they are and how they can help them.
-This builds a virtual relationship with reader and gives them a chance to enhance their speaking career, get coaching clients, fill seminar rooms, and offer other products.
+This gets lots of people interested in who they are and how they can help them.
+This builds a virtual relationship with readers and gives them a chance to enhance their speaking career, get coaching clients, fill seminar rooms, and offer other products.